ZD8 land is Ascension Island, located in the

 After my initial 3 months or so down there, I was asked to go back in 2006 and continue the work started earlier, which I was happy to do until mid-February 2007.

-So the station was operational from the 25th February 2005 until the 8th April 2005 with a variety of antennas, and then again from 2nd November 2006 until 14th February 2007, also with a variety of antennas.
-Several different locations were used around the island, including a couple of /mobile trips out in the hire car.
+So the ZD8AD station was operational from the 25th February 2005 until the 8th April 2005 with a variety of antennas, and then again from 2nd November 2006 until 14th February 2007, also with a variety of antennas.
+Several different locations were used around the island, and these included Two Boats, Georgetown, the Old NASA site and a couple of mobile trips out to Green Mountain in the hire car.
 The station is now QRT until some time in the future, date as yet unknown.

 Eventually, this website will hold a complete, detailed record of my trips to ZD8 land, a copy of the logbook files and as many photos as I can reaonably cram in to illustrate the whole thing !

 In summary, several thousand contacts were made, and many of those were into the USA, some 5500 - 7500 miles away.
 Other states worked included Canada, South America, large portions of Europe, Japan and some of the islands in the Indian Ocean, all with 100 watts of RF or less.

 I am Andy Digby, a Chartered Engineer, who currently works for Cyrrus Ltd as Principal Consultant (ATC Systems).
 At the time of my trips to the South Atlantic, I was working for Rockwell Collins (UK) Ltd on the DHFCS Programme.
 I hold full UK Amateur Radio Licence, GWØJLX, which I have held since 1988.
 When we moved to Wales in 2017, I was required to add the "W" as a Regional Secondary Locator (RSL) to indicate where the main station is located.

 One of the many facets of this wonderful hobby of ours that

 I really enjoy is heading off out to hilltops, remote or otherwise, with a